hkulsgaard/nifti_tools/README.md

     parameter_5: value
     parameter_6: value
 ```
 In this case, the `function1` will take as input the selected nifti images.
-Its outputs will be the input of the `function2`, and so on.
-The funcions will be executed serially for each input image selected.
+Its outputs will be the inputs of the `function2`.
+Then, the `function2` outputs will be the inputs of the `function 3` and its outputs will be the final processed images.
+In summary, the functions will be executed serially for the selected input images.

-Now, we are goint to describe every function with its parameters.
+Now, we are goint to describe every function and its parameters.

 - **`reorder_to_canonical`**: Sets the world and the voxel orientation to Right Anterior Superior (RAS), also called Canonical order.